Alignment and Comparison of Directed Networks via Transition Couplings of Random Walks: Related Work

 \section{Related Work}

 The problems of network alignment and comparison have received a lot of recent attention in the literature.
-Approaches using optimal transport ideas can be divided into two groups: spectral and variants of Gromov-Wasserstein.
+Approaches using optimal transport ideas can be divided into several groups: spectral methods, variants of Gromov-Wasserstein, and methods involving random walks and Markov chains.
 Other approaches make use of quadratic programming and continuous approximations.
 This related work is discussed below.

 \paragraph{Spectral Methods.}